-3.4.0 Fixed assets are of a permanent nature having a productive life of more than one year, which is meant for earning revenue directly or indirectly and not for the purpose of sale in ordinary course of business.
+- 3.4.0 Fixed assets are of a permanent nature having a productive life of more than one year, which is meant for earning revenue directly or indirectly and not for the purpose of sale in ordinary course of business.
 They include assets used for production, transportation, living or recreational facilities, hospital, school, etc. Intangible fixed assets like goodwill, preliminary expenses including drawing and design etc are excluded for the purpose of ASI.
 The fixed assets have, at the start of their functions, a definite value, which decreases with wear and tear.
 The original cost less depreciation indicates that part of value of fixed assets, which has not yet been transferred to the output.
 This value is called the residual value.
 The value of a fixed asset, which has completed its theoretical working life should always be recorded as Re.1/-.
-The revalued value is considered now.
-But depreciation will be taken on original cost and not on revalued cost.

-3.4.0.1 Fixed assets acquired through others should be valued at full cost incurred, i.e. at the delivered price plus cost of installation including any fees or taxes paid but excluding financing cost if any, like interest paid to bank.
+The re-valued value is considered now.
+But depreciation will be taken on original cost and not on re-valued cost. - 3.4.0.1 Fixed assets acquired through others should be valued at full cost incurred, i.e. at the delivered price plus cost of installation including any fees or taxes paid but excluding financing cost if any, like interest paid to bank.
 The purchased assets may be new or old ones.
 A fixed asset may be sold or discarded during the accounting year.
 In such a case, the written down book value of the fixed asset sold or discarded should be considered.
+If depreciation of earlier years is shown in balance sheet, it may be adjusted in the opening depreciation value.